 It’s becoming more and more important to check the ingredients on the back of your tub.
 Xylitol is increasingly used as a sugar replacement in peanut butter, and is toxic to dogs - even in small quantities.
 This artificial sweetener is safe for humans, but causes damage to the liver and hypoglycaemia quickly in dogs.
 If left untreated this can be fatal.
 Always check the label before giving your dog any of your favourite snack.

 Many pet stores now sell dog-safe versions of peanut butter, and whilst these may not be as tasty as ours, they’re a safe option to reward your dog for good behaviour - in moderation, of course!

 Which dogs shouldn’t eat peanut butter?

-Peanut butter isn’t safe for all dogs and owners should take extra care to ensure that their canine companions can eat peanut butter without the risk to their health.
-Dogs with health conditions should avoid peanut butter.
+Peanut butter isn’t a suitable treat for all dogs, and owners should take extra care to ensure that their canine companions can eat peanut butter without any risks to their health.

-- Dogs with kidney problems: Peanut butter can often contain a lot of salt which should be avoided by dogs with any kidney issues.
+- Dogs with kidney problems.
+Peanut butter can often contain a lot of salt and high levels of protein, which can exacerbate any kidney issues already present.

 Which peanut butter should I give my dog?